slmcfall/traffic-volume-interpolation/README.md

-# trafficVolume
+# Traffic Volume
-Traffic volume research project
+Research Project

 Interpolation of AADT data on a national scale.